 Historical Information (Source: Wikipedia)

-Edward Galiński (1923 - 1944), nicknamed Edek and of Jewish origin, was born on May 10, 1923 in Wieckowice, Poland.
-He worked for the Polish army and fought against the Nazis.
-He was arrested and deported with 728 other political prisoners to Auschwitz on 14 June 1940.
+In the camp, Malka starts a relationship with a Polish political prisoner, Edward Galiński, also called Edek.
+Edward Galiński (1923 - 1944), and of Jewish origin, was born on May 10, 1923 in Wieckowice, Poland.
+Edek worked for the Polish army and fought against the Nazis.
+He was arrested and deported to Auschwitz on June 14, 1940 with 728 other political prisoners.
+He was registered under number 531.

 Various films and books about her were released after the war.